Chart Color Schemes

 Oak Flats has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects that may affect the area.
-Notable projects include the Playground Renewals & Upgrades Program (Jilba Park, Collins Reserve), Regional Multi-Sports, Aquatics & Leisure Facility, The Links Hotel, and Albion Park Quarry Extraction Area Stage 7 Extension.
+AreaSearch identified seven projects that may affect the region.
+Notable projects include the Playground Renewals & Upgrades Program (Jilba Park, Collins Reserve), the Regional Multi-Sports, Aquatics & Leisure Facility, The Links Hotel, and Albion Park Quarry Extraction Area Stage 7 Extension.
 Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.